 Sound easy, right?
 But there is a point of large dispute here in the Rowley household on the exact rules of the game.
 See the hand below?

-My argument is… a card game should be based on strategy and not only by chance. (of course, I am smart enough to keep my mouth shut about it when the grandparents are playing with the kids and I am using the opportunity to write a blog post or something….!)
+My view is that a card game should be based on strategy and not only by chance.
+(Of course, I am smart enough to keep quiet about it when the grandparents are playing with the kids and I am using the opportunity to get something else done!)

 Step 4: No Bleeding!

-What cards games does your family like to play?
+What card games does your family like to play?
 Leave a comment and share some inspiration!

 We play those rules, plus kings reverse the direction.